Yesterdays Vision of the FutureAn eye witness account

-After the split from Tooth & Nail, Plastiq continued to release records independently as it had before.
+After the split from Tooth & Nail, Plastiq continued to release records independently.
 From the glitchy abstract releases of The September Equation, to scoring a minor hit with We are Eyes, We are Builders by New York City band Soviet, who were swept up in the hysteria of an early 00' electro clash scene.
 It was also during this era that The September Equation's Nathan Schroeder contributed his efforts to solidify the enduring image of the label with his exceptional and

 minimal album cover designs.

 By 2001 a modest scene was nearly taking shape around Plastiq Musiq artists.
 As most artists shared a common fan base but were scattered across the country, it was decided than an annual get together was in order and thus The Autobahn Music Festival was born.
 Most of these daylong events took place in the spring in the small town of Wilmington Ohio.
 Occasionally a second installment would occur in the autumn.
 The festival ran consecutively for nearly a decade before it vanished.